Former Head Of Chinese Counter-Intelligence Sentenced To Life In Prison

 Ma's case is linked to New York-based real-estate tycoon Guo Wengui, who requested asylum in the U.S. last year after he called out corruption in the Chinese Communist Party — something that did not sit well with party officials.

-As NPR's Rob Schmitz reported last year, Guo "was involved in a series of corrupt deals with members of China's ruling elite.
-Several of them, by the way, are now all in jail.
-And Guo would be too if he had stayed in China.
+As NPR's Rob Schmitz reported last year, Guo "was involved in a series of corrupt deals with members of China's ruling elite."
+Several of them, he added, were in jail — "and Guo would be too if he had stayed in China.
 Instead, he's safely ensconced in a $68 million penthouse overlooking Central Park in New York."

 The court said in a statement that Ma used his position to help Guo further his business interests, that he accepted the equivalent of $14.5 million in bribes and profited by trading stocks on inside information, the statement said.